srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

   * Windows web servers that are not using secure communication protocols (requires IIS on nodes)
   * Windows VMs on which the specified services are not installed and 'Running'
   * Windows VMs that are not joined to the specified domain
-  * Windows VMs in which the Administrators group does not contain only the specified members
+  * Windows VMs in which the Administrators group contains any of the specified members
   * Windows VMs with a pending reboot

 # Additional Audit Policies